 The government recognizes the limits of its reach and where the private sector as well as community and family development structures need to take over and manage.

 When the demand for labor grows and exceeds supply, we have full employment.

 When a nation has the same or increasing number of persons who are not employed formally by the economy over decades, the demand for labor is not able to match the supply in a consistent manner.
 We say the situation is systemic.
 This is not uncommon in Africa.

-The cause for the sustained mismatch of the two variables is therefore no longer a result of the localized lag in the processes or lack of management capacity or even the lack of resources.
-It has at this point, gone beyond corrections that need a deeper understanding of interrelationships that are no longer obvious.
+When the two factors stay mismatched, the reason is no longer a result of the localized lag in processes to create jobs or lack of management capacity, or even the lack of resources.
+At this point, the problem is beyond the ability to correct itself.
+This now calls, for the need to reach a deeper understanding of interrelationships, particularly those that are no longer obvious.
 That is the hard part.
-The good news is, that the solution to turn it around will require little effort.
-The drawback is it requires concerted and persistent attention from all sides of the issue before it turns around.
+The good news is, with the right set of tools, it is possible to unpack the systemic causes and that the solution to turn it around will require little effort.
+Yes, that is right!
+The drawback is it requires concerted and persistent attention from all sides of the issue before it turns around fully.
 The more who “sees it”, the better the turnaround will be for the nation.

-So why has unemployment stayed resistant as a national issue?
+So why has unemployment stayed resistant to efforts to reverse it as a national issue?